 Furmanek says he created true stereo mixes, when possible.
 For those songs that The Beatles had re-recorded in their entirety at CTS, Furmanek followed suit and used those mono mixes, he and Mike Jarratt buffeting them by creating fake stereo, to avoid sudden jumps when meeting his adjoining stereo mixes.
 “Twist” once again was the August 30 Bowl recording.
 “I just couldn’t get a good mix out of the Shea tracks for that; it was a sonic nightmare.”

-The original television special included not only footage of The Beatles’ concert, but also other acts on the bill, backstage sequences, etc. But in 2016, an edit of the film featuring just the Beatles footage was restored and released, playing theatrically only as a bonus to Eight Days a Week.
-The edit features the entire concert, minus “She’s a Woman” and “Everybody’s Trying to Be My Baby.”
+The original television special included not only footage of The Beatles’ concert, but also other acts on the bill, backstage sequences, etc. But in 2016, an edit of the film featuring just the Beatles footage was restored and released, playing theatrically-only as a bonus to Eight Days a Week.
+The edit features the entire concert, minus “She’s a Woman” (which, as mentioned before, no footage ended up being captured) and “Everybody’s Trying to Be My Baby,” whose footage was scrapped following the original edit in 1965.

 For the audio, producer Giles Martin and engineer Sam Okell opted to base their restoration work as much as possible on the original raw Shea recordings made by Bosch, rather than the final broadcast mix featuring the CTS overdubs and Hollywood Bowl material.
 “Sam and I had a rule for ourselves,” Martin states, “and that was, ‘Whatever is live, we must use.’
 If they were playing live, and we could hear them playing live, we used it.
 The whole idea with Shea was about capturing the live performance.”

-“If we had access to a studio rhythm track, for a couple of numbers, we tried syncing that up and then bring in the low end, maybe the bass and kick drum that wasn’t really present on those kinds of live recordings,” Okell notes.
-“And we were very careful about it, it’s done very subtly.
+Once again, studio sources for those tracks were seamlessly synced up and added into the mix by Okell.
+“If we had access to a studio rhythm track, for a couple of numbers, we tried syncing that up and then bring in the low end, maybe the bass and kick drum that wasn’t really present on those kinds of live recordings,” Okell notes, “and we were very careful about it; it’s done very subtly.
 Nobody would know there’s anything else there—it just makes it sound a bit more full than it would otherwise.”